DalekCraft2/FNF-PsychEngine/mods/template_mod/images/icons/readme.txt

-Put your character icons here!
+Put your character's icon here!
 Icons must start with "icon-" or it won't be read!
-The image resolution must have a minimal of 300x150
+The image resolution must be a minimum of 300x150